United Jewish Social Fund (FSJU)

 Help the more vulnerable in France

 Social workers and volunteers trained in social listening, analyze and guide people in precarious situations.
-The FSJU supports numerous programs and partner associations to complement the common law assistance offered by public services.
+The FSJU supports numerous programs and partner associations to complement the standard law assistance offered by public services.

 By federating associative partners, the FSJU contributes on a daily basis to creating an ecosystem of solidarity to provide coordinated and adapted responses to the social needs of the beneficiaries.